Skip to content

 Consumer Reporting Agency Notice

-If more than 1,000 residents are notified, must notify all nationwide CRAs and credit bureaus without unreasonable delay of timing, distribution and content of the notices.
+If more than 1,000 residents are notified, must, without unreasonable delay, notify all nationwide Consumer Reporting Agencies and credit bureaus of timing, distribution, and content of the notices.

 Third-Party Notice

-If you conduct business in Kentucky and maintain covered info on behalf of another entity, you must notify them as soon as reasonably practicable after discovery of a breach if the covered info was, or is reasonably believed to have been, acquired by an unauthorized person.
+If you conduct business in Kentucky and maintain covered info on behalf of another entity, you must notify it as soon as reasonably practicable after discovery of a breach if the covered info was or is reasonably believed to have been acquired by an unauthorized person.

 This summary is for informational purposes only.
 It provides general information and not legal advice or opinions regarding specific facts.
 Additional requirements or conditions may apply to any or all provisions referenced herein.
 For more information about the state data breach notification laws or other data security matters, please seek the advice of counsel.